youngd24/ThinClient/Wyse/7000/README.md

 ### Container Host

 If you bump the RAM and add an internal disk, say 1-2TB, the quad-core 7020 would make a good little container host machine.
 Could easily put 3 or more of them into a Docker Swarm and avoid all the Kubernetes complexity.

+## Conclusion

+Overall it's a decent little machine, especially given what the cost is.
+It would certainly work as a "daily driver" running Ubuntu for the average  user (think grandma).
+Windows 10 is a little sluggish on the 7010 (surprise), it might be better on the 7020 with 4 cores along with additional RAM.

+As a dedicated/embedded machine for things that don't require a ton of power, that just just sit there and run, it's ideal.
+If you need more than what the 7000 can do, in either the 7010 or 7020 models, I wouldn't invest much in upgrades and instead opt for a NUC.
+If you're investing more than $150 in a thin client it's probably a use case that would benefit from more than what the 7000 offers.
+It really all depends on what you're doing but consider this as an option in your toolkit.

 ## Other Resources